Avashist1998/notes/interview-prep/behavioral.md

 **Result**
 We exceeded the original goal.
 Multi-hop query accuracy improved by 40%+, the system avoided hallucinations, and sales adoption increased significantly.
 The final system became the foundation for the next generation of CAT Chat and is still in production.
 The project also became a reference model internally for how to pair LLMs with graph-based retrieval.
+- Create a datset of 5000+ documents
+- A traninng set of 5000+ queries using distaliation
+- A accuracy of cypher generation from 50% to 95%

 ## Describe a time you had to manage multiple priorities.
 **Situation**